 This LGBTQ couple was really ready for some fun times on their wedding day and they were not disappointed.
 We met this couple near the County Clerk's office in April of 2022 and gave them some information about how to check-in for their city hall civil ceremony.
 Right away, we could tell that they were going to not take things too seriously and wanted to just enjoy their day.
+They wanted to get married and they wanted it to be a fun experience.
 We do everything we can with our couples to make sure we take all of the stress away and let them just focus on getting married.
 Amy and Danielle chose our City Hall PLUS package which provided them with 1.5 hours of wedding photography.
 This package provided these brides with San Francisco city hall wedding photography on all 4 floors of the building.
-In addition, they also had plenty of time to enjoy pictures with their guests.
-We never rush our clients through to get to the wedding photography, we want them to fully enjoy their time with family and friends.
-See below for the Gallery of the SF city hall photo tour and then more information below.
+In addition, they also had plenty of time to enjoy taking pictures with their guests.
+We never rush our clients through the family pictures just to get to the wedding photography.
+We know this is part of the photography coverage is important and we want them to fully enjoy their time with family and friends.
+See below for the Gallery of the SF city hall photo tour and check out more information below the gallery pictures.

 The next picture is a fun shot where we set the newlyweds up on a leather bench on the 4th floor.
 We just asked them to interact and enjoy each other.
 We took a whole series of photos of them just talking and laughing and the one below was one of the best wedding pictures of the bunch.
 I think this one image captures both of their personalities and the is really what great photography is all about.